Drip · Agents & RAG · 24 min read

 1. Pin the model version.
 Treat prompts as versioned artifacts.

-When OpenAI silently rolled out a new gpt-4o snapshot in February 2025, teams that pinned to a dated snapshot kept working.
-Teams that pinned to gpt-4oas a moving target saw classification distributions shift overnight.
+When a provider ships a new gpt-4o snapshot, teams that pinned to a dated snapshot keep working.
+Teams that pinned to gpt-4oas a moving target can see classification distributions shift without notice.
 Pin the version.
 Run an eval suite against every prompt change.
 The eval doesn’t have to be sophisticated; a 500-row golden set with a regression threshold catches 80% of the surprises.

 2. Idempotency keys are about the unit of work, not the API call.

 A retry should hash on (input row, prompt version, model version, parameters).
 Two retries with the same inputs produce the same cached result, even if the underlying LLM call would now return a different answer.
 Otherwise an incident-driven retry storm rewrites your warehouse with a model snapshot from yesterday plus one from today.
-Tian Pan’s measurement: retry storms during incidents account for 30–60% of unexpected monthly LLM spend.
+Tian Pan’s retry-budget analysis shows how a modest per-step failure rate can multiply token spend during an incident — easily a large fraction of an unexpected monthly bill.

 3. Cost circuit breakers per record, per run, per day.

 Hard caps on calls per row, turn count per agent loop, and total spend per day.
-Cox Automotive’s rule: 3× the trailing-7-day spend triggers throttle.
-GetOnStack’s absence of the same: $127/week to $47K in 11 days when an agent looped on itself trying to resolve a malformed row.
+Cox Automotive set circuit breakers on cost and turn count as a launch requirement.
+The cost of their absence, in Tian Pan’s example: ~$127/week to ~$47K in 11 days when an agent looped on itself trying to resolve a malformed row.

 4. Shadow mode before live action.

 Run the agent against real data with real downstream consumers, but log its outputs instead of applying them.
 Diff against the current rule-based result.
-Ramp’s expense automation team shipped only after the shadow run hit 95% agreement with their existing rules pipeline for a month — and the disagreements were investigated, not ignored.
+Mature teams — Ramp among those writing about LLM-backed spend tooling — gate go-live on a shadow run that closely agrees with the existing rules pipeline, with the disagreements investigated, not ignored.

 5. Hybrid is the steady state, not the bridge.